 - Enjoy your Apple Music subscription on your Echo device!

-At this point, once the setup is complete, you can stream your collection of music from Apple Music to whatever Echo device you own.
+At this point, once the setup is complete, you can stream your collection of music from Apple Music to whatever Echo device or Alexa speaker you own.

 Our top equipment picks